-This field study explores the myriad facilitative approaches that are used in the field of ASC/community-engaged participatory arts, including in performance arts, visual and media arts, literary and urban arts, as well as dialogic methods.
+This field study explored the myriad facilitative approaches that are used in the field of ASC/community-engaged participatory arts, including in performance arts, visual and media arts, literary and urban arts, as well as dialogic methods.

 It is our hope that these studies will prove useful for the ASC community and for the burgeoning field of social innovation which is defined as… “new ideas that resolve existing social, cultural, economic and environmental challenges and that alter the perceptions, behaviours and structures that previously gave rise to these challenges”